-The Southwest Harbor Water & Sewer District will be Thursday, November 19, 2020 at the Water Treatment Plant at 4:00p.m.
+The Southwest Harbor Water & Sewer District will be Thursday, February 18, 2021 at the Southwest Harbor Town Office at 4:00p.m.

 TO CUSTOMERS OF SWH WATER & SEWER